RadicalxChange/www/src/site/wiki/social-identity.md

 [Optimism](https://app.optimism.io/governance) - The Optimism Collective is a new model for properly rewarding those who create or sustain public goods.

 [Sismo](https://app.optimism.io/governance) - Sismo issues ZK badges for reputation aggregation and privacy preserving access control.

+[Relation](https://www.relationlabs.ai/) - With the awakening of data sovereignty, Relation is reconfiguring the social relations of individuals in a decentralized way.
+We make it possible for every Soul to mint readable, understandable, programmable SBTs to represent proofs of their friendships, affiliations, membership certificate qualifications, commitments, etc., on the chain.